 The area is also around 5,000 feet above water level and offers hot summer months, mild shoulder seasons, and even snow.

 The Navajo Nation manages the site.
-They have set up a few small exhibits with information about sights nearby, such as Mesa Verde National Park, home to cliff dwellings of the Ancestral Pueblo people, about an hour away.
+They have set up a few small exhibits with information about nearby sights, such as Mesa Verde National Park, about an hour away, home to cliff dwellings of the Ancestral Pueblo people.

-See Related: Best Things to Do in Phoenix, Arizona
+See Related: Things to Do in Phoenix, Arizona

 Save time for shopping